 I did not want to deceive anyone.
 Transparency and honesty is what I believe we’re all craving.
 In life.
 As I say, there’s an opportunity to do things differently, and decently, here.
 My team is a fantastic one, and I have been blessed with their love and loyalty.
 I hope we can all go out with a bit of a bang.

-As a final note I want to pay full respect to Brittany Johnson, the general manager at The Cove, and the whole team of people along the way.
+As a final note I want to pay full respect to the whole team of people who have worked at the Cove along the way.
 I hope I have managed to thank them each in their own ways for their contributions.
 They joined my business to further their careers and gave their heart and souls to this business.
 In many cases they made many sacrifices, working crazy hours, in multiple roles, and some took paycuts from Big Jobs to have a hand in something they felt was true.
 I owe them the courtesy of being as true and respectful with this process as I can.
 And to ask all of this community to join me in this.

 Thank you everyone for being part of this experience.
 You are wonderful and truly appreciated.